 The Perimeter Intrusion Detection System (PIDS) draws upon more than thirty years’ experience in the field of acoustic event detection and location.
-The proprietary technology is utilized in our patented systems used on a regular basis in the oil and gas, nuclear, and transportation sector.
-PIDS operates on the basis that sound waves propagate at velocities which are characteristic of the surrounding soil, rock or concrete.
-The difference in arrival times of an acoustic signal at three or more fixed detectors, geophones, whose position is known, defines the location of the source.
+The proprietary technology is utilized in our patented systems and used on a regular basis in the oil and gas, nuclear, and transportation sector.
+PIDS operates on the basis that sound waves propagate at velocities that are characteristic of the surrounding soil, rock, or concrete.
+The difference in arrival times of an acoustic signal at three or more fixed detectors, geophones, whose position is known defines the location of the source.

 The operation of the Perimeter Intrusion Detection System can be summarized in the following steps: